Australian Parenting Orders: 2021 Guide

 - What are parenting orders?

-- What kind of things are considered by a court when making a parenting order?
+- What kind of things may be considered by a court when making a parenting order?

 - Is it possible to change the parenting orders?

 - Can I get an order to relocate with my children?

 - Do I have to get a parenting order to take my children overseas?